Luka Cerovina

-Luka Cerovina (Лука Церовина; born April 8, 2000) is a Serbian professional basketball player who currently plays for the Mega Basket of the ABA League.
+Luka Cerovina (Лука Церовина; born April 8, 2000) is a Serbian professional basketball player for Spartak Subotica of the Serbian League (KLS), the ABA League and the Champions League.

 Early career

 Cerovina started to play basketball for a youth system of his hometown team KK Polet.
 In 2016, he joined the youth system of Mega Basket from Belgrade.
 He won the 2017–18 Junior ABA League season for the Mega Bemax U19 team.
 Over six season games, he averaged 8.8 points, 5.5 rebounds and 2.8 assists per game.

 Professional career

 Prior to the 2017–18 Serbian SuperLeague season, Cerovina was promoted to the Mega Bemax first team.
 On April 18, 2018, he made a debut and the first career start in a home win against Tamiš with ten points, five rebounds, and four assists.

+On June 23, 2023, he signed with SLUC Nancy Basket of the LNB Pro A.

 National team career

 Cerovina was a member of the Serbian under-18 team that won the gold medal at the 2018 FIBA Europe Under-18 Championship in Latvia.
 Over seven tournament games, he averaged 1.8 points, 2.2 rebounds and 0.5 assists per game.

 Cerovina was a member of the Serbian under-19 team that finished 7th at the 2019 FIBA Under-19 Basketball World Cup in Heraklion, Greece.
 Over seven tournament games, he averaged 4.9 points, 4.3 rebounds and 3.7 assists per game.